phillycommunitywireless/phillycommunitywireless/content/en/about.md

 #### Fundraising

-And we need funding to purchase more hardware that will be donated to community members.
+We are looking for additional funding to purchase more hardware that will be donated to community members, including alternative technologies that could supplement our baseline service.
 Roughly $200 can permanently connect a house to high-speed Internet, with no monthly bills.
 Please visit our [We Did It](https://phillycommunitywireless.wedid.it/) page to contribute!
 If you have any questions, don't hesitate to email us at phillycommunitywireless@gmail.com.

 ## In the News